Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Introduction

-After properly defining the 3-3-1 EFT, we provide a comprehensive analysis regarding $\kappa_{\lambda}$, aiming to find its maximal value after imposing a set of experimental and theoretical bounds.
-Given that we have one-less parameter in comparison to the 2HDM, we will find a maximal value smaller than the one reported in~\cite{Bahl:2022jnx}.
+After properly defining the 3-3-1 EFT, we provide a comprehensive analysis of $\kappa_{\lambda}$, with the aim of finding its maximal value after imposing a set of experimental and theoretical bounds.
+Given that we have one-less parameter in comparison to the 2HDM, we will find a lower maximum value than the one reported in~\cite{Bahl:2022jnx}.
 Nevertheless, it can still be probed at the HL-LHC~\cite{Chang:2019ncg,Cepeda:2019klc,ATL-PHYS-PUB-2022-053}.
-In the literature, it is generally assumed the exact alignment condition for the 2HDM, in order to avoid stringent constraints from colliders~\cite{ATLAS:2024lyh}.
-However, it is still possible to allow small deviations, which may open up a new region in parameter space particularly relevant for $\kappa_{\lambda}$.
-We have mapped the allowed region for 2HDM Type-I and Type-II as well as the 3-3-1 EFT, given present bounds.
+In the literature, the exact alignment condition is generally assumed for 2HDM, in order to avoid stringent constraints from colliders~\cite{ATLAS:2024lyh}.
+However, it is still possible to allow small deviations, which may open up a new region in parameter space that is particularly relevant for $\kappa_{\lambda}$~\cite{Arco:2020ucn,Arco:2022xum,Heinemeyer:2024vqw}.
+We have mapped the allowed region for 2HDM Type-I and Type-II as well as the 3-3-1 EFT, given the present bounds.
 Given the relevance of this region, we also extended the analytic formulas for $\kappa_{\lambda}$ at one-loop~\cite{Kanemura:2004mg} for the non-alignment case.
-Extending the two-loop formula~\cite{Braathen:2019pxr,Braathen:2019zoh} is beyond the scope of the present work.
-However, given its importance for the maximal allowed value of $\kappa_{\lambda}$ in the strict alignment case~\cite{Bahl:2022jnx}, this enterprise may be particularly promising, which we leave for future investigation.
+Extending the two-loop formula~\cite{Braathen:2019pxr,Braathen:2019zoh} is beyond the scope of this work.
+However, given its importance for the maximum allowed value of $\kappa_{\lambda}$ in the strict alignment case~\cite{Bahl:2022jnx}, this enterprise may be particularly promising, which we leave for future investigation.

 This work is organized as follows: in~\cref{sec:model} we introduce the effective field description of the 3-3-1 model.
-In~\cref{sec:h3} we discuss the trilinear Higgs coupling ($\lambda_{hhh}$) in detail, comparing the differences expected from the 3-3-1 EFT and the 2HDM.~\cref{sec:pheno} is devoted to the description of phenomenological constraints our model is subjected to.
-We also perform the numerical evaluation of the available parameter space of our model, with emphasis on the maximum value allowed for the $\lambda_{hhh}$.
+In~\cref{sec:h3} we discuss the trilinear Higgs coupling ($\lambda_{hhh}$) in detail, comparing the differences expected from the 3-3-1 EFT and the 2HDM.~\cref{sec:pheno} is devoted to the description of the phenomenological constraints our model is subjected to.
+We also perform a numerical evaluation of the available parameter space of our model, with emphasis on the maximum value allowed for $\lambda_{hhh}$.
 We conclude in~\cref{sec:conclusions}.
-We provide two appendices. \cref{ap:2HDM} contains an detailed analysis for $\kappa_{\lambda}$ regarding 2HDM Types I and II, while \cref{ap:two-loop} is related to the impact of including two-loop corrections for $\lambda_{hhh}$.
+We provide three appendices. \cref{ap:2HDM} contains an detailed analysis for $\kappa_{\lambda}$ on Types I and II of 2HDM, while \cref{ap:two-loop} is related to the impact of including two-loop corrections for $\lambda_{hhh}$.
+Finally, in \cref{ap:one-loop} we collect the one-loop matching results for dimension-four coefficients as well as dimension-six terms induced by the heavy spectrum.